 The Brik property in located in the Cedar Range of Lincoln County, Nevada.
 Brik consists of 135 unpatented lode claims, owned by either Logan Resources or Pilot Gold.
 The claim block is entirely on public lands managed by the U.S. Bureau of Land Management.

-Mineralization at Hidden Treasure has the potential to expand in all directions and is considered by Logan to be a prime target for further exploration drilling.
+Mineralization at Hidden Treasure has the potential to expand and is considered by Logan to be a prime target for further exploration drilling.

 Location and Land Tenure

 The Brik project is located 15 km southeast of Panaca, Nevada, and is easily accessible by paved and regularly maintained gravel roads.
-The claim block consists of 135 unpatented lode claims covering portions of Sections 14-23 and 26-29 of Township 3 South, Range 69 East (See image immediately below).
+The claim block consists of 135 unpatented lode claims covering portions of Sections 14-23 and 26-29 of Township 3 South, Range 69 East.

 Geology and Alteration